 Saturday, February 23, 2019

 Celebrating His Name | Remembering Our Name

-Inviting all alumni and past attendees of Oklahoma Bible Institute, Hillsdale Free Will Baptist College, and Randall University!
+Inviting all alumni and past attendees of Oklahoma Bible College, Hillsdale Free Will Baptist College, and Randall University!

-In 2019, Randall University celebrates its 60th anniversary with a special homecoming concert featuring former members of the university's singing groups, music faculty, and others.
+In 2019, Randall University celebrates its 60th anniversary.
+On February 23 (time TBD) we will host a special homecoming concert featuring former members of the university's singing groups, music faculty, and others.
 Imagine an entire stage full of vocalists singing both old and new songs—all to celebrate the name of Jesus!

 History of the University